SirAchilless/SlitherBOT/README.md

 > **Note**: The provided protocol assumes a JSON-based self-hosted server used for testing purposes.
 When targeting the original slither.io protocol, a translation layer is required because the official servers use a custom binary format.

+## Daily LinkedIn Finance Automation

+This repository also includes a fully unattended workflow for publishing daily finance insights to LinkedIn.
+See `docs/linkedin_finance_automation.md` and the `automation/linkedin_daily` package for details.
 ## Features

 - 🧠 **Strategy modes**: farm (passive growth), hunt (aggressive targeting) and survival (defensive play).
 Modes can be switched on-the-fly through server messages.